- Community Reintegration Program

-Our nursing experts deliver the highest standards of care.
+Our nursing experts deliver the highest quality of care.
 They are sensitive to the uniqueness of each patient and their families.
 The team welcomes ever-changing technology while respecting each patient.
 Compassion remains at the core of our nursing care.

-We are committed to fostering respect, positive communication and collaboration among all team members.
+We are committed to fostering respect, positive communication, and collaboration among all team members.

 Music & Occupational Therapists

 Occupational therapists help assess each patient's current level of functioning.
-They look closely at a patient's everyday routines, interests, environment, life roles, process and communication skills.
+They look closely at a patient's everyday routines, interests, environment, life roles, process, and communication skills.
 The occupational therapist, together with music therapists, lead various treatment groups.
 The groups help patients:

 - Develop coping skills